Contractor’s Liens in Texas: What You Need to Know

 • Amount Claimed: A statement of the amount claimed for the work or materials provided.

-Enforcing, Releasing Liens, and Lien Waivers
+Enforcing Liens, Releasing Liens, and Lien Waivers

 Sending Notices

-Third Month Notice
+The Third Month Notice and Fund Trapping Explained

 Notice for Specially Fabricated Items

 For specially fabricated materials, the notice must be sent by the 15th day of the second month after receiving and accepting the order.
-This notice must include the price and be sent via registered or certified mail to the owner and, if applicable, the original contractor.
+This notice must include the contract price and be sent via registered or certified mail to the owner and, if applicable, the original contractor.

-Homestead Properties
+Special Rules for Residential Homestead Properties

 Enforcement